Hells Angels: Worldwide charters

-The HAMC acknowledges more than 100 chapters in over 29 countries.
+The HAMC acknowledges more than 100 charters in over 29 countries.
 New Zealand had the first charter of the Hells Angels outside the United States; the club founded a charter in Auckland in 1961, and has since taken over gangs in Whanganui.
 Europe did not become widely home to the Hells Angels until 1969 when two London charters were formed.
 The Beatles' George Harrison invited some members of the HAMC San Francisco to stay at Apple Records in London in 1968.
 According to Chris O'Dell, only two members showed up, Frisco Pete and Bill "Sweet William" Fritsch.
 Two people from London visited California, "prospected", and ultimately joined.
 Two charters were issued on July 30, 1969; one for "South London"—the reimagined charter renewing the already existing 1950 South London charter—and the other for "East London", but by 1973 the two charters came together as one, called "London".
 The London Angels provided security at a number of UK Underground festivals, including Phun City in 1970, organized by Mick Farren.
 They awarded Farren an "approval patch" in 1970 for use on his first solo album Mona, which also featured Steve Peregrin Took (credited as "Shagrat the Vagrant").

-In 1977, the Hells Angels arrived in Canada with the Popeye Moto Club patching over to form the Hells Angels' Montreal chapter.
+In 1977, the Hells Angels arrived in Canada with the Popeye Moto Club patching over to form the Hells Angels' Montreal charter.
 During the 1980s and 1990s, there was a major expansion of the club into the rest of Canada.
 The Quebec Biker War was a violent turf war that began in 1994 and continued until late 2002 in Quebec.
 The war began when the Hells Angels in Quebec began to try to establish a monopoly on street-level drug sales in Quebec.
 Many drug dealers and crime families resisted and established groups such as the "Alliance to fight the Angels", led by the Rock Machine.
 The war resulted in the bombings of many establishments and murders on both sides.
 More than 160 people died, over 300 were injured, and over 100 bikers were incarcerated.

 Members of the Spanish charter were involved in a killing and tried.

 A list of acknowledged charters can be found on the HAMC's official website.